- Our customers have been hired by : *Foot Note

 samantha.james@example.co.uk

-Start your banker CV with a personal statement
+Step 2: Start your banker CV with a personal statement

-Adding work experience to your banker CV
+Step 3: Outline banking experience in your banker CV

-Your work experience section is one of the most important components of your banking CV.
+The work experience section is one of the most important components of a banking CV.
 Employers in the banking sector prefer candidates with proven experience that’s also relevant to the requirements and duties of the role, as this demonstrates the candidate’s ability to adapt quickly and require less training.
 For a strong CV, list your current and previous roles in reverse chronological order, focusing on your key responsibilities and achievements in each position.

 If a position is outdated or no longer reflects your current skills, consider leaving it out.
 Additionally, omit roles that don’t emphasise transferable banking skills.